witcher7/project-class/README.md

 > ### Docker Setup:

-Each folder contains its respective Dockerfile named appropriately.
-You will need to make adjustments to ensure everything works seamlessly.
+Each folder contains its respective Dockerfile named appropriately. *You will need to make adjustments/troubleshoot to ensure everything works seamlessly.*
 The backend should work with a PostgreSQL database for full functionality.

 - Run PostgreSQL Database: